ricardombrodriguez/IndexingRetrievalSystem/reports/report_assignment2.md

 To build an index with some pre-calculated tfidf values, we only need to know which variation we are using in SMART notation.
 After tokenizing a document's terms we calculate the term frequency for every term according to the chosen variation (the term frequency variation is given by the first letter in the SMART notation).

-Duringf the merge process, whenwe already know how many documents exist in the collection, we calculate every term's weight (tf * idf). tf has already been calculated before, idf is calculated before calculating the weight.
+During the merge process, when we already know how many documents exist in the collection, we calculate every term's weight (tf * idf). tf has already been calculated before, idf is calculated before calculating the weight.
 Our index's final blocks contain an inverted index, but the posting list besides having the document id also stores the term's weight for that document.

 - Cosine